Jestor comes with multiple sample data so you can get inspired and test how different solutions work.

 - Create a new account at https://jestor.com.
 You can import some data from Google Sheets or just start from scratch.

 - For this example, let's create a new table.
-Go to the "+" icon on the left menu, choose the option "table", name it and press "create".
+Go to the "+ Add new" icon on the left menu, choose the option "table", name it and press "create".

 - Let's create a field as an example.
-Go to the "+" inside the table on your right.
+Go to the "+" inside the table or press (F).

 - Select the field "Single selection" and give it the name "Status".

 - Add 4 items on the list: draft, approved, in progress, done.
-Then, press "Create".
+Select each one color and then, press "Create".

 Well done!
 You've just built your first tab 🥳